Aldo-f/thuis/README.md

 ## TODO:
-- [ ] Enhance interactive mode to be truly dynamic, prompting the user to update or add missing settings as needed.
+- [x] Enhance interactive mode to be truly dynamic, prompting the user to update or add missing settings as needed.
+- [ ] Test processing `.m3u` to `.mp4`.
+- [ ] Make use of the existing settings to specify the requested resolution for `.m3u8` and `.m3u`